 Is my child comfortable staying home alone?

 One of the first signs parents should look for is the fact that if their child is comfortable staying home alone for a period of time, whether it be during the day or even at night.
 If a child is not comfortable staying home alone and taking care of themselves, they are not ready to take care of others.
 Another sign is if a child is still needing a lot of supervision themselves, they are obviously not ready.
+They should take a Home Alone Workshop to prepare a safety plan.
+Having a safety plan is essential for all children staying home alone.

 Does my child show signs of maturity?